 What are Mouth Ulcers?

 Mouth ulcers are small and sometimes painful lesions.
 They can appear on the base of your gums or the inside of your mouth.
-They are usually red or yellow in color and range from 2mm to 8mm in size.
+They are usually red or yellow in colour and range from 2mm to 8mm in size.

 Unlike cold sores, they aren’t contagious and usually aren’t caused by a virus.
 You can trust them to clear up on their own within a couple of weeks, but they can make talking, eating, and drinking a little painful and uncomfortable.
 Another term for mouth ulcers is ‘canker sores,’ and generally, there are three types: